Derrick Simmons (director): Career

 Derrick Simmons started his acting career at age 10 by appearing in a National Burger King commercial where he appeared opposite Stacey Dash.

 As a stuntman has performed in more than 175 films.
 He wrote, produced and directed three films, and as an actor he has performed in around 40 titles.

 Main works

-Simmons has worked as actor and stuntman in various television programs such as Law & Order, New York Undercover, The Wire, Third Watch, Oz, Hack, The Sopranos, Law & Order SVU, The David Letterman Show, Saturday Night Live, 30 Rock, The Good Wife, Orange is the New Black, House of Cards.
+Simmons has worked as actor and stuntman in various television programs such as Law & Order, New York Undercover, The Wire, Third Watch, Oz, Hack, The Sopranos, Law & Order SVU, The David Letterman Show, Saturday Night Live, 30 Rock, The Good Wife, Orange is the New Black, and House of Cards.

-Some of Simmons's feature film credits include Deja Vu, American Gangster, A Bonx Tale, Tower Heist, Ray (where he stunt doubled Jamie Foxx as Ray Charles), Spike Lee's Inside Man, Precious, Find Me Guilty, The Purge: Election Year and Teenage Mutant Ninja Turtles.
+Some of Simmons's feature film credits include Deja Vu, American Gangster, A Bronx Tale, Tower Heist, Ray (where he stunt doubled Jamie Foxx as Ray Charles), Spike Lee's Inside Man, Precious, Find Me Guilty, The Purge: Election Year and Teenage Mutant Ninja Turtles: Out of the Shadows.

 Film production

-Derrick Simmons production company Derrick Simmons Film Works has produced three feature film titles.
+Simmons' production company, Derrick Simmons Film Works, has produced three feature film titles.
 Jump Offs (2007), Women Do it Better (2009) and Nobody's Perfect (2016), hosted by Cannes World Cinema Initiative.

 Music production

-Derrick is CEO of Phat Tune Recording.
+Simmons is CEO of Phat Tune Recording.